AnActualBanana/zero_day/README.md

-some markup for presentation
-and a way to update
+This is a small Markdown text to present this project.